oussamaroui/Number-To-Words-Extension/README.md

 ## License

-This extension is developed and designed by #### Oussama Roui CEO and founder of Bitcode.
+This extension is developed and designed by **Oussama Roui CEO and founder of Bitcode**.